daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

 * Exercise 5: Create an Azure Virtual Machine for development
 * Exercise 6: Connect to the Azure Virtual Machine and configure it for development
 * Exercise 7: Azure Portal walkthrough
-* Exersize 8: View the resources you created
+* Exercise 8: View the resources you created

+---
 ### Exercise 1: Set up Office 365 trial subscription

 1. In your browser, go to `https://products.office.com/en-us/business/office-365-enterprise-e3-business-software`